abador/indexer/README.md

+#Indexer - a simple indexing library

+##What does it do?
+It allows a user to create an index using a very simple API
-A simple library for indexing Go objects
+##A simple library for indexing Go objects